dayuyang1999/Personal_Website/content/post/point_process_1_intro/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Temporal Point Process: Hawkes Process 0: Prerequisite"
+title: "Temporal Point Process 1: introduction"
 subtitle: ""
-summary: ""
+summary: "Point Process is widely used in modeling sequence of events that: 1. timing is important 2.rare to happen"
 authors:
 - Dylan Yang
 tags: